Snapshot

 About the McNair Scholars Program

-The McNair Scholars Program prepares qualified undergraduates for entrance to a PhD program in all fields of study.
+The Ronald E. McNair Post-baccalaureate Achievement Program (McNair Scholars Program) prepares qualified undergraduates for entrance to a PhD program in all fields of study.
 The goals of the program are to increase the number of first-generation, low-income, and/or underrepresented students in PhD programs, and ultimately, to diversify the faculty in colleges and universities across the country.
 The McNair Scholars Program provides undergraduates with opportunities to participate in academic- year and summer research activities.
 McNair Scholars attend courses, seminars, and workshops on topics related to graduate school preparation; complete a research project under the guidance of a faculty mentor; and have the opportunity to present their research at local, regional, and national conferences.

 Benefits: